ipvm-wg/homestar/examples/README.md

 demonstrating the necessary dependencies and setup(s).

 * [websocket relay](./websocket-relay) - An example (browser-based) application
-  that connects to the `homestar-runtime` over a websocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs using [inlined promises][pipelines].
+  that connects to the `homestar-runtime` over a WebSocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs using [inlined promises][pipelines].